 You shouldn’t have to worry about whether someone else’s home, business, or property is safe when you step foot on it.
 Unfortunately, property owners don’t always uphold their responsibility to keep their guests, customers, and visitors safe—and that can lead to serious injuries.

 At Nurenberg, Paris, Heller & McCarthy, our Ohio premises liability lawyers fight for the rights of people like you who were hurt because of unsafe conditions on public and private properties.
 We know that you’re facing expensive medical bills that you might not be able to afford—especially if your injury prevents you from going back to work.

-Our legal team has assisted injured victims throughout Ohio for more than 85 years, and we’ll use our experience to build a claim that maximizes your chances of getting full compensation.
+Our legal team has assisted injured victims throughout Ohio for 90 years, and we’ll use our experience to build a claim that maximizes your chances of getting full compensation.
 Contact us today by dialing (888) 900-6075 or completing a free online consultation form.

 When Property Owners Are Negligent, Serious Injuries Can Occur

 Whether it’s a private residence, a retail store, a construction site, or a tract of undeveloped land, many properties in Ohio have both hidden and visible defects and hazards that can cause people to suffer serious injuries.

 Common causes of injuries on private and public properties include:

 - Slips and falls caused by wet, slick, uneven, or broken surfaces and stairs